teaching resource

 In addition to independent student work time, use this worksheet as an activity for:

-If there are students who would like an additional challenge, encourage them to create an addition or subtraction equation to equal 10 of the numbers from the grid.
+If students would like an additional challenge, encourage them to create an addition or subtraction equation to equal 10 of the numbers from the grid.

 For students who need additional support, encourage them to reference an anchor chart or poster reminding them of the rounding rules and place value positions.